Arranging the Funeral and Choosing a Funeral Director

 - Society of Allied and Independent Funeral Directors

-These organisations have a code of practice – they must give you a price list when asked.
+Currently these organisations have a code of practice – they should provide you with a price list when requested.

 There are more options concerning the content of a funeral ceremony and its duration.
 Woodland burial and other green options are increasingly available.
 The majority of people choose to make their arrangements through a funeral director but some people see ‘do-it-yourself’ funerals as more personal and less expensive.
 If this approach appeals, and you have time to research and prepare, enquire at the cemeteries and crematorium department of your local authority for guidance.
 Information is also obtainable from the Natural Death Centre